Submission Guidelines

 Any attempt to enter this Contest in a manner other than in compliance with and as provided in these Official Rules shall be VOID.
 Entries received from persons not meeting eligibility requirements will be disqualified.
 Sponsor is not responsible for lost, late, incomplete, invalid, unintelligible, or misdirected entries, all of which will be disqualified.

 NO PURCHASE NECESSARY.
 A PURCHASE WILL NOT INCREASE YOUR CHANCES OF WINNING.
-The 2024 Black Voices in Children’s Literature Writing Contest (“Contest”) is subject to all applicable federal, state, and local laws and regulations.
+The Latino Voices in Children’s Literature Writing Contest (“Contest”) is subject to all applicable federal, state, and local laws and regulations.
 VOID WHERE PROHIBITED BY LAW.
 Participation constitutes full and unconditional agreement to these Official Rules and Sponsor’s and judges’ decisions, which are final and binding in all matters related to the Contest.
 Winning a prize is contingent upon fulfilling all requirements set forth herein and is not guaranteed.
+Employees of the Sponsors of this Contest and the Sponsors' associated imprints are ineligible to submit.

 ALL RIGHTS RESERVED.